Stokes matrices for confluent hypergeometric equations: Some special cases

 \subsection{The diagonalizable case and comparison with Duval-Mitschi's Result}

-In \cite{DM}, the authors compute the Stokes matrices for confluent hypergeometric systems (even in the ramified and reducible case).
-However, they make the following additional assumption\footnote{The assumption is stated in the \emph{Remarque} on page 29.
-Unfortunately, it is not recalled in their statement of the main result -- though still necessary.}
+In \cite{DM} the authors compute the Stokes matrices for confluent hypergeometric systems (even in the ramified and reducible case).
+However, they make the following additional assumption -- the assumption is stated in the \emph{Remarque} on page 29 in \cite{DM}.

 \begin{assumption} If the generic (in terms of Assumption \ref{ass:generic}) parameters $(\ualpha,\ubeta) $ additionally satisfy the condition:

 we call them \emph{generic and diagonalizabe}. \end{assumption}